|127 Buchanan Hall

 The Academic Regulations Committee is responsible for hearing any appeals in hardship cases of students who do not meet the conditions and regulations governing advanced standing examinations.

-Advanced standing credit may be earned through a variety of test options which include:
+Prior Learning Assessment credit may be earned through a variety of test options which include:

 Military Service Credit